CeylinBrooks/RegearCareer/README.md

 Feature Tasks: Generate a page after making a API call and displaying the information pulled from the API based on that users search criteria.

-- As a user, I want to be able to find related educational materials, to include technical trainings, certifaiction programs, apprentinceships and colleges.
+- As a user, I want to be able to find related educational materials, to include technical trainings, certification programs, apprentinceships and colleges.

+Feature Tasks: Display a list of related educational oppurtunites based on that users career and training needs, from an API call.

 - Server: As a user, I want the application to perform quickly, so that I can search for locations frequently and reliably.
 - Deploy: As a user, I want the application to perform quickly so that I can search for locations frequently and reliably.